aluxian/Messenger-for-Desktop/README.md

 These tasks only work on Windows machines due to their dependencies: [Squirrel.Windows](https://github.com/Squirrel/Squirrel.Windows) and Microsoft's SignTool.

 If you don't have a Windows machine at hand, you can use AppVeyor.
-When you push a tagged commit in a branch named `deploy`, AppVeyor will automatically start the build and create a new GitHub release based on the appveyor.yml config file.
-You'll have to replace some secret keys in the config with your own to make it work.
+When you push a tagged commit in a branch named `deploy`, AppVeyor will automatically start the build and upload the release files as artifacts.
+You'll be able to download the artifacts from your AppVeyor dashboard.
+You have to replace some secret keys in `appveyor.yml` to make it work.

 ### Linux